2008–2014 Spanish financial crisis: Spanish banking system

-In May 2012 credit ratings of several Spanish banks were downgraded, some to "junk" status.
+In May 2012 the credit ratings of several Spanish banks were downgraded, some to "junk" status.
 The Bankia bank, the country's largest mortgage lender, was nationalized on 9 May, and on 25 May it announced that it would require a bailout of €23.5 billion to cover losses from failed mortgages.

 In addition to Spanish banks, other European banks have a sizable presence in Spain.
 German banks lead with an exposure of $146 billion.
-Germany's Landesbanks "rushed in" during the early 2000s.
+Germany's Landesbanks entered the market during the early 2000s.
 Barclays, Deutsche Bank, and ING have large Spanish units.

 On 9 June 2012 Eurozone finance ministers agreed that Spanish banks would be provided with up to €100 billion of rescue loans.
-This money is to be distributed via the Fund for Orderly Bank Restructuring, and that the exact amount to be loaned would be determined after audits of the banks.
+This money was to be distributed via the Fund for Orderly Bank Restructuring, and the exact amount to be loaned would be determined after audits of the banks.
 EC President Jose Manuel Barroso and vice-president Olli Rehn welcomed the move, praising the combination of a "thorough restructuring of the banking sector", structural reforms, and fiscal consolidation; U.S. Treasury Secretary Timothy Geithner also welcomed the move.

-Recent bank stress tests will enable the Spanish government to make a formal request for the €100 billion credit line.
-Further analysis and tests will be undertaken prior to restructuring and recapitalization over the next year.
+Bank stress tests would enable the Spanish government to make a formal request for the €100 billion credit line.
+Further analysis and tests would be undertaken prior to restructuring and recapitalization over the following year.
 Restrictions on the credit line exempting funds from covering "legacy assets" suggests limits to the planned banking bailouts.

 In May 2012, Spanish banks lent €1.66 trillion to the private sector and took in €896 billion.
-Historically it would borrow the difference from foreign banks (i.e., interbank lending) but reduced access has led to a greater reliance on ECB loans.
+Historically it would borrow the difference from foreign banks (i.e., interbank lending) but reduced access led to a greater reliance on ECB loans.
 Spanish banks borrowed a record €376 billion (net) from the ECB in July 2012.
-Depositors are fleeing Spanish banks; deposits have dropped 4.7% from June to July (2012) as money is moved abroad.
+Depositors were fleeing Spanish banks; deposits dropped 4.7% from June to July (2012) as money was moved abroad.

-On 28 November 2012, the European Commission approved the Spanish government's plan to shrink and restructure three major Spanish banks—Bankia, NCG Banco, and Catalunya Banc—and sell a fourth, Banco de Valencia.
-This is part of a €37 billion EC bailout or restructuring approved in June.
-It includes loss-taking by investors of up to €10 billion, the creation of a "bad bank" to absorb up to €45 billion of failed loans, closing thousands of bank branches, and reducing staff.
+On 28 November 2012, the European Commission approved the Spanish government's plan to shrink and restructure three major Spanish banks —Bankia, NCG Banco, and Catalunya Banc — and sell a fourth, Banco de Valencia.
+This is part of a €37 billion EC bailout or restructuring approved in June 2012.
+It included loss-taking by investors of up to €10 billion, the creation of a "bad bank" to absorb up to €45 billion of failed loans, closing thousands of bank branches, and reducing staff.